growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 The principles identified above comunicate a clear possible solution: create independent bundles of logically interconnected, minimal funtionality that expose well define entry points.
 In other words: hide interrelated functionality behind a single API.

-# Even fewer Words on Properties of good API Design
+# Even fewer Words on Properties of Good API Design

 # Down the Rabbit Hole